saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/oci.3.png)

 :information_source: Every Oracle Cloud Infrastructure resource has an Oracle-assigned unique ID called an Oracle Cloud Identifier (OCID).
 For PaaS provisioning, the OCI tenancy has an additional compartment and two policies provisioned by default.
 Compartment name is ManagedCompartmenForPAAS.
-One policy (PSM-mgd-comp-policy) is under  ManagedCompartmenForPAAS compartment. ??
-And second policy (PSM-root-policy)  is under root compartment ??
+One policy (PSM-mgd-comp-policy) is under  ManagedCompartmenForPAAS compartment.
+And second policy (PSM-root-policy)  is under root compartment.

 ##### 1. Create a Compartment #####
 You can select an existing compartment to create the Oracle Cloud Infrastructure resources required for Java Cloud Service or create new one.
 For this tutorial, we'll crreate a new compartment, if you have one then you can skip this step.